Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Abstract

 \section{Abstract}

 Recent research efforts have explored the potential of leveraging natural language inference (NLI) techniques to enhance relation extraction (RE).
 In this vein, we introduce \our, a novel adaptation method that harnesses NLI principles to enhance RE performance.
 Our approach follows past works by verbalizing relation classes into class-indicative hypotheses, aligning a traditionally multi-class classification task to one of textual entailment.
-We introduce three key enhancements: (1) Instead of labeling non-entailed premise-hypothesis pairs with the uninformative ``neutral'' entailment label, we introduce meta-class analysis, which provides additional context by analyzing overarching meta relationships between classes when assigning entailment labels; (2) Feasible hypothesis filtering, which removes unlikely hypotheses from consideration based on pairs of entity types; and (3) Group-based prediction selection, which further improves performance by selecting highly confident predictions. \our is conceptually simple and empirically powerful, yielding significant improvements over conventional relation extraction techniques and other NLI formulations.
-Our experimental results underscore the versatility of \our, demonstrating performance gains across both biomedical and general domains.
+We introduce three key enhancements: (1) Meta-class analysis which, instead of labeling non-entailed premise-hypothesis pairs with the less informative ``neutral'' entailment label, provides additional context by analyzing overarching meta-relationships between classes; (2) Feasible hypothesis filtering, which removes unlikely hypotheses from consideration based on domain knowledge derived from data; and (3) Group-based prediction selection, which further improves performance by selecting highly confident predictions. \our is conceptually simple and empirically powerful, yielding significant improvements over conventional relation extraction techniques and other NLI formulations.
+We observe surprisingly large F1 gains of 17.6 points on BioRED and 13.4 points on ReTACRED compared to conventional methods, underscoring the versatility of \our across both biomedical and general domains.